Tags

 FAQ

-It is possible to revert up to 5 changes done during editing a graph.
+It is possible to revert up to 5 changes made while editing a graph.

-You can use Undo banner (appears each time you change a graph):
+• You can use the Undo banner (appears each time you change a graph):

-If you delete the graph from the Sleep app and it comes back later, check if the graph has icon.
-Those graphs are synced from external service - either Samsung Health of Google Fit.
+If you delete the graph from the Sleep app and it comes back later, check if the graph has ic cloud upload icon.
+These graphs are synced from an external service - either Samsung Health, Health Connect, or Google Fit.

 We use a different input than polysomnographists, and define our own sleep phases, reflecting an objective aspect of sleep, easy to measure with common devices.
 One naturally needs to ask whether there is any relationship between the EEG-phases and our ACT-phases.